Quicksilver-Jacob/vocabGym/README.md

 No `npm install`, no build tools, no server.
 Dependencies load from CDN (Tailwind CSS, SheetJS for Excel import).

+You can also go to https://quicksilver-jacob.github.io/vocabGym/ for online version.

 ## Usage

 ### Dictation Practice